DimitarMagaranov/CarDealer/README.md

 ------------
 ------------

-#### This website has been created solely for educational purposes.
+#### This application has been created solely for educational purposes.

 ------------